Think Student

 For example: - Splitting an app between client/server.
 (Maybe writing server logic using a web server and communicating via HTTP) - Adding file handling (e.g. reading/writing spreadsheets or CSV files).
 If you'd like to do something which could lead towards AI, then a chatbot or a game could be a good place to start.

-17. AP Computer Science A
+17. Computer Science OCR Coursework

-18. PDF OCR A Level Computer Science Project Setting Guidance
+19. PDF OCR A Level Computer Science Project Setting Guidance

 OCR produces Candidate Sample Work to help centres in both identifying and assessing A Level projects.
 The Candidate Sample Work covers a range of projects from High to Low grades, giving ideas of how projects have been developed.
 Links to Candidate Sample Work (Candidate Exemplars) may be found on the H446 webpage, under the Assessment tab.